dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-0-tool-setup.md

 6. Copy and paste the following bash script into a file named `quill-qr.sh`:

-Warning: Only tested on MacOSX and Linux.
+Warning: Only tested on macOS and Linux.

 ```bash
 #!/usr/bin/env bash